javalent/Javalents-Plugins/Calendarium/Command Palette.md

 ## Open calendarium

 This command opens a calendar view in the side panes, allowing you to conveniently interact with your calendar.

-## Open large calendarium

-> [!warning] This functionality is currently disabled in the current BRAT release.

-This command would typically open a larger calendar view in the center pane.

 ## Rescan events